helenzhou6/FAC-Notes/weekFour.md

         allTheData += chunkOfData;
     });
     ```
-* Once all the data has come through, listen to the 'end' event:
+* Once all the data has come through, listen to the 'end' event (so all POST requests need `response.on` and `response.end`:
     ```
     request.on('end', function () {
         var convertedData = querystring.parse(allTheData);